dkoundinya/Autonomy_Science_Team_4/aue_finals/README.md

 Requirements : Before running the simulation, the following files must be present and placed in the correct folders:

-1. World and model files of the
+1. World and model files of the environment if in aue_finals folder, run following commands :

+'export GAZEBO_MODEL_PATH=~/path/to/workspace/src/aue_finals/models:~/path/to/workspace/src/turtlebot3_simulations/turtlebot3_gazebo/models'

+2. Run the launch file to run all the tasks as described above :

+'roslaunch aue_finals turtlebot3_autonomy_final.launch'

 Videos of simulations  implementation  are located in the videos folder